daveseah/rb2019-tennis/README.md

 - score keeping display using 8x4 character matrix
 - visible prompt to start game server
 - visible prompt to click screen for sound
+- controller protocol from multiple arduinos

 TO DO:

-- implement Ryan's serial controller protocol
+- Scale controller values to hardware inputs

 ### First Time Installation